 - J-1 students: ISSS will process a new Form DS-2019 for your UConn program.
 If you are traveling outside the U.S. between programs, you will need your new DS-2019 to reenter the U.S.

 Students on Post Completion OPT

 If you are on post-completion OPT through another school and gain admission to UConn, your old school can transfer your SEVIS record to UConn if you meet the standard transfer eligibility criteria.
-Your OPT will end and your EAD cannot be used as of the day that your old school releases your SEVIS record to UConn.
+Your OPT will end and your EAD cannot be used from the date that your old school releases your SEVIS record to UConn.
 Please plan accordingly.

 Students with Inactive SEVIS records